dbAPIator/dbapi/README.md

   - [Contributing](#contributing)
   - [License](#license)

-# dbAPIator: Instant REST API for MySQL databases
+# dbAPI: Instant REST API for MySQL databases

-dbAPIator is a backend for MySQL applications that automatically generates REST APIs by detecting the database schema, making backend development 1000x faster than building APIs the traditional way.
+dbAPI is a middleware that instantly creates a REST API for any Mysql database  by dynamically adapting to the database schema, accelerating backend development exponentially compared to traditional API building methods

-With dbAPIator, developers can quickly and easily generate clean, well-documented APIs that are tailored to their database schema.
+With dbAPI, developers can quickly and easily generate clean, well-documented APIs that are tailored to their database schema.
 This automation basically eliminates the need to develop the database backend, allowing developers to focus on other aspects of their projects.

 ## Features